code-Dark-knight/keyvalue/README.md

 [subs key] ---> subs name

 - To check subscription on key at any given time you can `suball` to get all the keys that you have subscribed.

+# CI/CD  pipeline using AWS Codebuild, Codepipeline and Codedeploy

+buildspec.yaml is the files that builds the Dockerfile and pushed in into ECR(Elastic Container Registry) for secure image storage and it can be pulled for various use-cases.